lijun99/isce2-install/README.md

 4. Compile and install isce2

        cd $HOME/tools/src/isce2
+       # create a build directory
        mkdir build  && cd build
        # use a symbolic link instead of specify -DPYTHON_MODULE_DIR=lib/python3.xx/site-packages
        ln -sf `python3 -c 'import site; print(site.getsitepackages()[0])'` $CONDA_PREFIX/packages
+       # run cmake config
        cmake .. -DCMAKE_INSTALL_PREFIX=$CONDA_PREFIX \
          -DCMAKE_CUDA_ARCHITECTURES=native \
          -DCMAKE_PREFIX_PATH=${CONDA_PREFIX} \
          -DCMAKE_BUILD_TYPE=Release
+       # compile and install
        make -j && make install

+* Some common issues
+    * ``-DCMAKE_CUDA_ARCHITECTURES=native`` the native, or auto-detect gpu architecture option requres cmake >= 3.24.
+If you see a message like ``nvcc fatal : Unsupported gpu architecture 'compute_'``, you are using an old version of cmake and need to change native to your targeted gpu architecture(s).
+See details below.
+    * Also make sure that ``cmake`` has identified the correct python interpreter from conda.
+Sometimes, it uses the system installed python instead.
+In this case, you may guide find_python by adding `` -DPython_EXECUTABLE=`which python3` ``.

 * `DCMAKE_INSTALL_PREFIX` is where the package is to be installed.
 Here, we choose to install to the conda venv directly ($CONDA_PREFIX) such that the paths to isce2 commands/scripts are automatically set up, like other conda packages.
 * `DPYTHON_MODULE_DIR` (no longer needed with the symbolic link) is the directory to install Python scripts, defined relative to the `DCMAKE_INSTALL_PREFIX` directory.
 Please check your conda venv python3 version, and set it accordingly, e.g., python3.7 instead of python3.9.
 One method to check the site-packages directory for your Python version is to run the command